|Last Quarterly Update:||7/18/2016|

 Companies in this industry make fresh and frozen bread as well as cakes, pies, and doughnuts.
-Major companies include Flowers Foods and McKee Foods (both based in the US), along with ARYZTA (Switzerland), Grupo Bimbo (Mexico), Weston Foods (Canada), and Yamazaki Baking (Japan).
+Major companies include Dawn Foods, Flowers Foods, McKee Foods, and United States Bakery (all based in the US), along with Allied Bakeries (UK), ARYZTA (Switzerland), Grupo Bimbo (Mexico), Weston Foods (Canada), and Yamazaki Baking (Japan).

 Demand is driven by consumer preferences and by the extent to which grocery stores choose to operate their own bakeries rather than buy from commercial bakeries.
 Profitability for individual companies is determined by efficiency of operations.
 Large companies have scale advantages in procurement, production, and distribution.
 Small companies can compete by offering specialty goods or superior local distribution services.

-In the US, the commercial side of the industry is concentrated: the 50 largest companies generate 75 percent of revenue.
-The retail side of the industry is highly fragmented: the 50 largest companies generate about 15 percent of revenue, and the typical company operates just one facility.
+In the US, the commercial side of the industry is concentrated: the 50 largest companies generate about 75% of revenue.
+The retail side of the industry is highly fragmented: the 50 largest companies generate about 20% of revenue, and the typical company operates just one facility.

 PRODUCTS, OPERATIONS & TECHNOLOGY